-By participating in this program, you are setting a powerful example for other pharmacies and communities about how we can all make a positive difference in the opioid crisis.
-If this program is successful, it may be replicated in other communities and beyond.
+By participating in this program, you are setting a powerful example for other pharmacies and communities about how we can all make a positive difference in preventing opioid misuse.
 You will be a leader in an important effort to keep families safe.

-- You act as a trusted source for your customers and community members - sharing information about opioid misuse in your area and informing your peers about the important steps they can take to protect their loved ones and the people in their community. - You act as an accountability buddy for your customers and community members - checking in with them and asking for their commitment to join your cause, to decrease the amount of prescription medication misuse in your community and future generations in your community. - · You act as a leader in your industry and in your community to show positive action in one of our country's most significant public health issues.
+- You act as a trusted source for your customers and community members - sharing information about opioid misuse in your area and informing your peers about the important steps they can take to protect their loved ones and the people in their community. - You act as an accountability buddy for your customers and community members - checking in with them and asking for their commitment to join your cause, to decrease the amount of prescription medication misuse in your community and future generations in your community. - You act as a leader in your industry and in your community to show positive action in one of our country's most significant public health issues.